 How to Make Caramel Cookie Cups

-First you want to preheat the oven and grab your muffin pan.
+First you want to preheat the oven and grab your mini muffin pan.
 Then work at putting the cookie dough into each muffin tin and baking accordingly.
 Make sure to press it down during the baking process so that the center doesn’t rise up.

 Then work on creating your cream cheese filling.
 Once cookies have cooled you will dish in your filling and then top with extra caramel sauce and nuts and serve away!

 - Whipped Shortbread Cookies | A really easy and buttery shortbread cookie recipe that will win over the family.
 I love this recipe and highly recommend making it.

 - Fudge Cookies | Chocolate fudgy cookies that will melt in your mouth.
 I make these a lot for cookie swaps and they are always a hit.

 - Trail Mix Oatmeal Cookies | Sweet, crunchy, chewy, and downright addictive.
 Make a cookie that stands out in flavor!